Derek Chauvin & His Wife Are Facing Felony Charges For Tax Fraud

 Advertisement

 Police have long taken money directly from the pockets of citizens in a number of ways, which is also the crux of ongoing protests against racist policing that started following Floyd’s murder in May.
-Organizers have made demands to defund and abolish the institution of policing that currently exists, in favor of funding community needs including mental healthcare, education, and housing.
+Organisers have made demands to defund and abolish the institution of policing that currently exists, in favour of funding community needs including mental healthcare, education, and housing.

 Advertisement